Altran-PT-GDC/Robot-Framework-Test-FX-Library/README.md

 git clone https://github.com/altranpt/Robot-Framework-Test-FX-Library.git
 ```

-The TestFXLibrary.jar needs to be in the class path during execution.
+The TestFXLibrary.jar needs to be in the classpath during execution.
+The classpath configuration is key for the library to work properly, please ensure that it correctly configured.

 ### Tools to help component discovery